spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/pipeline/triggers-with-artifactsrewrite/github/index.md

 ---
-layout: single
 title: "Receiving artifacts from GitHub"
-sidebar:
-  nav: guides
+linkTitle: "Receiving artifacts from GitHub"
+weight:
+description: >
+  This guide explains how to configure Spinnaker to trigger pipelines based on commits to a [GitHub](https://github.com) repository and inject changed GitHub files as [artifacts](/reference/artifacts) into a pipeline.
 ---

 This guide explains how to configure Spinnaker to trigger pipelines based on commits to a [GitHub](https://github.com) repository and inject changed GitHub